jeantroiani/toy-robot/README.md

 + **Controller** sends the correct commands to the robot based on the commands array.
 + **ToyRobot** knows all the classes and runs the application.

+### Thoughts
+The main considerations for my solution was:
++ Test Driven Development
++ Code Readability
++ Apply SOLID principles (see thoughts below)

+I tried to apply the SOLID princples in designing my solution.
+Each class has a single responsibilty.
+It also applies the Dependency Invesion/Injection principle.

+The solution however fails the Open-Closed principle in that I cannot extend the solution for any new commands the robot might have in the future.
+I think it should have a new Command class and each new command (left, right, move, place) will inherit from it.
+Then I will need to have a Factory Method which will create the correct command object based on the what the file parser returns.
+I am currently reading about design patterns, so hopefully I can implement this soon.

 ### Requirements
 + Ruby 2.0 or greater
 + Bundler